pactumjs/pactum/docs/mock-server.md

 By now, you know how to start & stop a mock server.
 To add behavior, we need to add to it.
 An interaction contains request & response details.
 When a real request is sent to mock server, it will try to match the received request with interactions request.
 If a match is found it will return the specified response or 404 will be returned.

-We have two kinds of interactions.
-They are

-* Mock Interactions
-* Pact Interactions

-### Mock Interactions
+### Interactions

-The simplest way to add behavior to the mock server is through mock interactions.
-Use `addInteraction` to add a mock interaction to the server.
-It has `withRequest` & `willRespondWith` objects to handle a request.
-When the mock server receives a request, it will match the request with interactions `withRequest` properties.
-If the request matches, the mock server will respond with details in `willRespondWith` object.
+The simplest way to add behavior to the mock server is through interactions.
+Use `addInteraction` to add a interaction to the server.
+It has `request` & `response` objects to handle a request.
+When the mock server receives a request, it will match the request with interactions `request` properties.
+If the request matches, the mock server will respond with details in `response` object.

 Matching:

 * Performs *exact match* on received HTTP Method & Path.
+* Performs *strong match* on the received request's query params & JSON body.
+* Performs *loose match* on received headers.
-* Performs *loose match* on received query params, headers & JSON body.
+* Performs *loose match* on the received request's query params & JSON body when **strict** is `false`.

 `addInteraction` returns a string containing the id of the interaction. (*This id will be useful when you want to add assertions based on the call count or to check whether the interaction is exercised or not.*)